Student Life

 First Up supports and advocates for Pre-Kindergarten providers in the City of Philadelphia.
 There are approximately 3,000 of these private Pre-K providers in Philadelphia.
 Interns will be trained by First Up to aid these Pre-K providers in creating operating budgets and in finding additional sources of revenue.
 Additionally, Interns can participate in research programs that support the lobbying efforts of First Up.
 The First Up Internship has regular meetings at their offices in Center City.

-Temple Economics Society members with Secretary of the Treasury Janet Yellen (center) in Washington, DC.
-Pictured with the TES members are Temple instructors (and Temple Econ PhD students) Herbert Taylor (far left) and Christopher Swann (far right)
+Temple Economics Society with Secretary of the Treasury Janet Yellen (center) in DC.
+Temple instructors and Econ PhD students Herbert Taylor (far left) and Christopher Swann (far right)

-Economics degree and certificate students are encouraged to apply for some of the hundreds of scholarships, awards and financial aid opportunities made available by Temple University, the College of Liberal Arts and external sources.
+Economics degree and certificate students are encouraged to apply for some of the hundreds of scholarships and awards opportunities made available by Temple University, the College of Liberal Arts and external sources.
 Click the link for your program below to explore options for saving on tuition relative to that program.